I often get asked the question: I want to file a Divorce or other Family Law action but I don’t know where the Respondent is? Can I proceed?

 - Try online telephone directories or a reverse telephone number directory: If you know his/her phone number, try to get the address from a reverse telephone number directory.

-- Search property records with tax assessor’s office or county registrar/recorder’s office.
+- Search property records with the tax assessor’s office or county registrar/recorder’s office.

 - If you think they may be in jail contact CDCR (California Department of Corrections and Rehabilitation, County Jail or search the Federal Bureau of Prison’s Inmate Locator Database.
 Make sure you have the name and date of birth.